From Competition to Collaboration: Designing Sustainable Mechanisms Between LLMs and Online Forums: Experimental Setup

-To compute the EURR (recall Equation~\eqref{eq:eurr}), we need to estimate $\tilde U_F$ and $\tilde U_G$.
-To that end, we construct the \emph{idealized experiment} where players engage in perfect cooperation, jointly selecting the subset $S_t$.
-We employ the MPP, MaxSP, and GreedyNP heuristics mentioned in Subsection~\ref{subsec:heuristic}, along with a random question selection (\textbf{Random}), serving as a control approach.
+To compute the EURR (recall Equation~\eqref{eq:eurr}), we estimate $\tilde U_F$ and $\tilde U_G$ via a bootstrap analysis over 50 bootstrap samples.
+For each bootstrap sample and time $t$, we construct $Q_t$ by randomly sampling half of the questions asked on the platform during that period, yielding a candidate pool ranging from 376 to 5,800 questions per round.
+We then consider the full-information collaborative approach in which the players cooperate perfectly and jointly select the subset $S_t$.
+In this setting, we evaluate the MPP, MaxSP, and GreedyNP heuristics introduced in Subsection~\ref{subsec:heuristic}, along with random question selection (\textbf{Random}) as a control.
+We compute the EURR for each bootstrap sample and report the final EURR averaged across all 50 samples.